manohar6317/movie_recommendation/README.md

 # Movie Recommend

-**Short Description:** It generated jsdgfijek kjsdufgseuhfh
+**Short Description:**

-This project utilizes the MERN stack (MongoDB, Express.js, React.js, Node.js) along with Tailwind CSS.
+This movie recommendation engine, developed using the MERN stack, includes a Netflix-inspired UI.

+Browse personalized suggestions with a familiar and intuitive interface.

+Ensure your MongoDB URI is correctly configured in the .env file to get started.

 ## Installation Instructions